Rating System

 Each tier has an Elo ceiling.
 When your Elo reaches the top of your current tier, it caps at the ceiling until you prove you belong in the next tier by defeating a player from that tier or above.

-Example: You're Gold with 1199 Elo (Gold ceiling).
-You win another match but stay at 1199.
+Example: You're Redstone Ore with 1110 Elo (Redstone Ore ceiling).
+You win another match but stay at 1110.

 Tier-Based Elo Scaling